 The Remote UE can securely discover the UE-to-network Relay by performing the multi-hop UE-to-network Relay discovery procedure.

-It is assumed the final path selected by the Remote UE is Remote UE – Intermediate Relay1 – Intermediate Relay2 – UE-to-network Relay, and the security of each hop (i.e. the link between the Remote UE and Intermediate Relay1, the link between the Intermediate Relay1 and Intermediate Relay2, the link between the Intermediate Relay2 and UE-to-network Relay) has been established by reusing the existing procedure defined in TS 33.503 [5].
+It is assumed the final path selected by the Remote UE is Remote UE – Intermediate Relay1 – Intermediate Relay2 – UE-to-network Relay, and the security of each hop (i.e. the link between the Intermediate Relay1 and Intermediate Relay2, the link between the Intermediate Relay2 and UE-to-network Relay) has been established by reusing the existing procedure defined in TS 33.503 [5].
+By reusing the existing link establishment procedure, the authorization of Intermediate Relay and UE-to-network Relay can be checked.

-The Remote UE sends the DCR message, which may include RSC, user info ID of Remote UE, etc. The DCR message is transmitted over the secure link between the Remote UE and Intermediate Relay1.
+The Remote UE sends the DCR message to the Intermediate Relay1, which may include RSC, user info ID of Remote UE, etc.

+Once receiving the DCR message, the Remote UE and Intermediate Relay 1 establish the PC5 link security connection by reusing existing link security establishment procedure defined in TS 33.503 [5].

 The Intermediate Relay1 forwards the DCR message, which may include RSC, user info ID of Remote UE, etc. The DCR message is transmitted over the secure link between the Intermediate Relay1 and Intermediate Relay2.